-Ramenka is a chic ramen shop right on Kazinczy Street in Budapest’s party central, a stone's throw away from the famous Szimpla ruin bar.
-This tourist-heavy location means that the place is filled to capacity at all times with a foreign crowd, often with a line forming outside the building.
-Guests have to eat at the elongated communal table that anchors the tiny inside.
-Thanks to the backless, uncomfortable tree stumps used as stools, there's little post-meal lingering and tables turn over quickly.
+Ramenka is a chic ramen shop right on Kazinczy Street within Budapest’s party central, a stone's throw away from the famous Szimpla ruin bar.
+This tourist-heavy location means that the place is filled to capacity at all times with a foreign crowd, often with a line forming outside the entrance.
+Guests have to eat at the elongated communal table that anchors the inside (thanks to the backless, uncomfortable tree stumps used as stools, there's little post-meal lingering and tables turn over quickly).

 Ramenka serves six types of ramens.
-My favorite is the classic "ramenka" (€7) studded with half a dozen pieces of tender pork belly slices (I wish the bowl wasn't so generously packed with wood ear mushrooms and grated carrots because they detracted from the chief ingredients: broth, noodles, pork.)
-Though technically not ramen, there are also soups with beef, chicken, seafood, and vegetables.
+My favorite is the classic "ramenka" (€7) packing half a dozen slices of tender pork belly and plenty of wood ear mushrooms and grated carrots.
+Though technically not ramens, there are also tasty soups with beef, chicken, seafood, and vegetables.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.